The current release of ACPICA is version 20221020

 Subscribe to acpica.org discussion mailing list here.

-This bugzilla is intended for ACPICA kernel-resident subsystem and ACPICA tools/utility issues only.
+This github problem reporting is intended for ACPICA kernel-resident subsystem and ACPICA tools/utility issues only.
 Any operating system specific issues should be posted to the appropriate OS bug tracking system.

 Problem Reporting Hints